SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Securing Helm v2

+Using current Helm v2, Helm's server-side component Tiller must be installed in your Kubernetes environment with rights granted to manage deployments.
 By default Tiller is deployed in a permissive configuration.
+There are best practices to secure Helm and Tiller and they need to be applied carefully if strict security is required e.g.: in a production environment.

 [Securing your Helm Installation](//v2.helm.sh/docs/using_helm/#securing-your-helm-installation ) provides an overview of the Tiller-related security issues and recommended best practices.

 Particularly, the [Role-based Access Control section of the Helm documentation](//v2.helm.sh/docs/using_helm/#role-based-access-control) provides options that should be used in RBAC-enabled Kubernetes environments (v1.6+).

 #### Enabling pod label "active" in a tight security environment